-The selection of source treatment, either by itself or in combination with non-treatment remedies for sources, has increased from 42 percent of source decision documents in the previous three-year period (FYs 2015 to 2017) to 50 percent in the most recent three-year period (FYs 2018 to 2020).
+The selection of source treatment, either by itself or in combination with non-treatment remedies for sources, has remained about the same as in previous years and is at 48 percent in the most recent three-year period (FYs 2021 to 2023).

-Figure 5 shows in situ treatment was selected in 47 percent of groundwater decision documents in the most recent three years, down slightly from 51 percent in FYs 2015 to 2017.
-The selection of P&T remains low, at an average of 31 percent, but has increased from an average of 20 percent in FYs 2015 through 2017.
-Approximately 30 percent of recent decision documents for groundwater selected MNA, which is up from 20 percent during the previous three years (FYs 2015 to 2017).
-Approximately three quarters of recent groundwater decision documents continue to include ICs.
+Figure 5 shows trends for the selection of groundwater remedies in decision documents.
+In situ treatment had a consistently increasing trend through FY 2013 and has been fluctuating generally between 35 and 55 percent annually since FY 2014.
+P&T was generally steady in the 1980s with a range of approximately 60 to 80 percent (excluding 100 percent in FY 1982).
+From its peak at 85 percent in 1991, P&T has shown a generally decreasing trend to below 20 percent in 2010.
+Since then, P&T selection has typically ranged between 20 and 30 percent annually with an average of 23 percent.
+MNA generally increased until its peak of 46 percent in FY 1998.
+Since then, MNA has fluctuated from about 20 to 40 percent each FY.
+Approximately two thirds of recent groundwater decision documents continue to include ICs.
 Additionally, EPA determined that sites with recent groundwater decision documents that did not include ICs typically had selected ICs for the groundwater in a previous or subsequent decision document.
-Overall, 55 percent of decision documents with groundwater remedies select multiple remedial approaches, including various combinations of treatment, VEBs, MNA, and ICs.
+Overall, 54 percent of decision documents with groundwater remedies select multiple remedial approaches, including various combinations of treatment, VEBs, MNA, and ICs.

-Figure 5: Selection Trends for Decision Documents with Groundwater Remedies (FY 1981-2020)
+Figure 5: Selection Trends for Decision Documents with Groundwater Remedies (FY 1981-2023)

-- Number of groundwater decision documents = 2,668. - · Decision documents are included in more than one remedy category when they select multiple remedies.
+- Number of groundwater decision documents = 2,783. - Decision documents are included in more than one remedy category when they select multiple remedies.

-Remedy data provided in Figures 4 and 5 show that a combination of remedies continue to be selected to address both source media and groundwater indicating the complexity of Superfund sites.
+Remedy data provided in Figures 4 and 5 show that a combination of remedies continues to be selected to address both source and groundwater, indicating the complexity of Superfund sites.

 IV.
-Recent Remedy Selection (FY 2018-2020)
+Recent Remedy Selection (FY 2021-2023)